ocupop/refed-website/src/_states/arizona.md

         applies_to_food_type: Eggs
         purpose_of_law: Definition (Expiration date)
         excerpted_language_from_the_law: >-
-          13. “Expiration date” means the words “sell by” or “buy thru” followed by a date, including

-          the month and day, that is not more than twenty-four days after the eggs were candled and that includes the date the eggs were candled.
+          13. “Expiration date” means (a) For eggs that are marked grade AA, the words “sell by” or “buy thru” followed by a date, including the month and day, that is not more than twenty-four days after the eggs were candled and that includes the date the eggs were candled. (b) For eggs that are marked grade A, the words “best by” or “use by” followed by a date, including the month and day, that is not more than forty-five days after the eggs were candled and includes the date the eggs were candled.
         legal_citation: Ariz.
 Rev. Stat.
-Ann. § 3-701 (2013).
+Ann. § 3-701.
       - title: Reg 2
         applies_to_food_type: Eggs
         purpose_of_law: Date labeling required
         excerpted_language_from_the_law: 'E. Cases, half cases, cartons or containers marked grade AA or grade A shall be marked with an expiration date.
 F. The expiration date marked on a case, half case or container holding fifteen dozen eggs or more shall be plainly and conspicuously marked in bold-faced type not less than three-eighths inch in height on one outward end of the case or container.
 G. The expiration date marked on a carton or container holding less than fifteen dozen eggs shall be plainly and conspicuously marked in bold-faced type not less than one-eighth inch in height on one end of the outward top face of each carton and on one outward end or the outward top of each container.'
         legal_citation: Ariz.
 Rev. Stat.
-Ann. § 3-719 (2013).
+Ann. § 3-719.
     label_regulation:
       date_labels_required_for:
         - eggs